Ankononenko/s21_matrix/linux_monitoring_v2/README.md

 ## Part 5.
 Monitoring

-Now that you have the files to analyse, you can move on to monitoring.

 **== Task ==**

 Write a bash script to parse **nginx** logs from [Part 4](#part-4-log-generator) via **awk**.